hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/812_buddhas_message.md

 must be worshipped!

-But while the priests were flourishing, there existed also the poet-prophets called Sannyâsins.
+But while the priests were flourishing, there existed also the poet-prophets called Sannyāsins.
 All Hindus, whatever their castes may be, must, for the sake of attaining spirituality, give up their work and prepare for death.
 No more is the world to be of any interest to them.
 They must go out and become Sannyasins.
 The Sannyasins have nothing to